-Robert D. Krumwied of Tri City Community Mental Health Center and Lee C. Strawhun of Southlake Center for Mental Health developed the Geminus concept - a management company that could serve the needs of the two healthcare facilities no longer burdening them with daily administration, hence leaving them the time and resources to do what they did best – help their clients.
-Geminus has been managing administrative services since 1992.
-Sanford R. Kauffman is the President of Geminus Corporation
+Robert D. Krumwied of Tri City Community Mental Health Center and Lee C. Strawhun of Southlake Center for Mental Health developed the Geminus concept - a management company that could serve the needs of the two healthcare facilities in Northwest Indiana, no longer burdening them with daily administration, hence leaving them the time and resources to do what they did best – help their clients.
+A non-profit organization, Geminus has been managing administrative services since 1992.
+Sonia Magallon is the President of Geminus Corporation

 Comprehensive Care – Whole person care (mind, body and spirit) is provided to all that seek services regardless of the reason for the initial visit at any of our locations.